sharonzhou/CS236G/project.md

     - Show failed results.
     - Interesting pivot.

 **Virtually-famous**: Submit a video no longer than two minutes about your project.
 Get creative!
+(6 points)

 **Repository**: Your code should be organized and well commented with clear signs of original effort.
 It would be superb if you could open-source it!
+(6 points)

 **Contributions**: Submit information about individual contributions and project sharing.
 - TA Name